GJKrupa/scaleway-k8s-lab/README.md

      * All nodes must be running Ubuntu 16.04
      * All nodes must have a public IP
      * All nodes must be accessible via SSH without a password (i.e. keys set up correctly)
+     * All additional node volumes (/dev/vbd onwards) must be unused and unattached.
+They _WILL_ be wiped.
   6. kubectl (latest version) on your ${PATH}

 ## Instructions